greenelab/connectivity-search-manuscript/manuscript.md

 We used React's own `create-react-app` command line tool to generate a boilerplate for the app.
 This greatly simplified setting up and maintaining the app's testing and building pipelines, bypassing time-consuming configuration of things like Webpack and linters.
-Some configuration of was necessary to produce non-hashed, consistently named output files like `index.js` that could be easily and reliably referenced by and embedded into the Hetio Jekyll website.
+Some configuration was necessary to produce non-hashed, consistently named output files like `index.js` that could be easily and reliably referenced by and embedded into the Hetio Jekyll website.

 For authoring components, we used React's traditional class syntax.
 At the time of authoring the app, React Hooks were still nascent, thus the simpler and less-verbose functional syntax was not viable.

-While writing this application, we also elected to re-write the pre-existing [rephetio](https://het.io/repurpose/) and [disease-associated genes](https://het.io/disease-genes/) apps in the same manner.
+While writing this application, we also elected to re-write the pre-existing [Rephetio](https://het.io/repurpose/) and [disease-associated genes](https://het.io/disease-genes/) apps in the same manner.
 We created a custom package of React components and utility functions that could be shared across the multiple interactive apps on the website.
 The package is located at and can be installed from the [`frontend-components`](https://github.com/greenelab/frontend-components) repository.
-The package consists of interface "components" (building blocks) like buttons, sortable/searchable/paginated tables, etc., as well as utility functions for formatting data, debugging, etc.
+The package consists of interface "components" (building blocks) like buttons, sortable/searchable/paginated tables, etc., as well as utility functions for formatting data, debugging, etcetera.
-Each of the interactive apps import this package to reduce code repetition, and to enforce a consistent style and behavior across the website.
+Each of the interactive apps import this package to reduce code repetition and to enforce a consistent style and behavior across the website.

 For managing state in the connectivity search app, we used the Redux library.
 In general, Redux is a well-accepted approach to managing complex state.
 To be more explicit, Redux was chosen over vanilla React or other state management libraries for a few reasons:

-1) The state in this app was very "global", meaning most of it was needed by a lot of different parts of the app.
+1. The state in this app was very "global", meaning most of it was needed by a lot of different parts of the app.
 Redux provides a convenient global "store" of state that is easily accessible to any component, avoiding the "prop-drilling" phenomenon.
-2) The structure of the state is nested and complex.
+2. The structure of the state is nested and complex.
 Redux's "reducer" approach make it cleaner to modify this type of data.
-3) Redux's approach to immutable state that is updated by actions and pure functions makes the application easier to debug.
+3. Redux's approach to immutable state that is updated by actions and pure functions makes the application easier to debug.
 It is easy to get a clear timeline of how and when the state changed, and what changed it.

 To create the graph visualization at the bottom of the app, the D3 library was used.
 D3 was chosen over other many other library choices for flexibility and comprehensiveness of features.
 At the time of development, no other library could be found that satisfied several core requirements:

-1) SVG implementation for high-resolution, publication-ready figures.
+1. SVG implementation for high-resolution, publication-ready figures.
-2) Force-directed layout for untangling nodes.
+2. Force-directed layout for untangling nodes.
-3) Pinnable nodes and other physics customizations.
+3. Pinnable nodes and other physics customizations.
-4) Customizable node and edge drag/hover/select behavior.
+4. Customizable node and edge drag/hover/select behavior.
-5) Intuitive pan/zoom view that worked on desktop and mobile.
+5. Intuitive pan/zoom view that worked on desktop and mobile.
-6) Node and edge appearances that were completely customizable for alignment, text wrapping, color, outlines, fonts, arrowheads, non-colliding coincident edges, etc.
+6. Node and edge appearances that were completely customizable for alignment, text wrapping, color, outlines, fonts, arrowheads, non-colliding coincident edges, etc.

 ### Visual Design